What is Considered Behaviour of Concern

 What Unmet Needs Can Trigger Behaviours of Concern

-One common example is when physical needs are unmet.
-For instance, a child who is hungry or tired may act out in frustration, displaying behaviours such as tantrums or aggression.
+Unmet needs can significantly trigger behaviours of concern, as they often underline people’s actions.
+When basic needs, such as physical, emotional, or social requirements, are not adequately met, individuals may resort to various behaviours to express their distress or frustration.
+One typical example is when physical needs are unmet.
+For instance, a young person or a child who is hungry or tired may act out in frustration, displaying behaviours such as tantrums or aggression.
 Similarly, adults who feel isolated may exhibit challenging behaviours to communicate their discomfort or seek attention.

 Emotional needs also play a crucial role.
 People who lack emotional support or connection may withdraw socially or engage in self-destructive behaviours.
 In this context, behaviours such as social withdrawal or aggression can be seen as attempts to cope with unmet emotional needs.
 Moreover, environmental factors can contribute to unmet needs.